Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 Check the available dates and best rates for your stay.

-Opened in 2022, Asklipios Luxury Rooms is an upscale boutique hotel located in a residential neighborhood.
+Opened in 2022, Asklipios Luxury Rooms is an upscale boutique hotel located in a modern residential neighborhood.

 The quiet location is a short stroll to Gribovo Beach and an easy walk to the historic center of town, Nafpaktos Venetian Port.